 4.3.
 Discussion

 The correlation-based segmentation method used in our compression technique was only verified with the analysis of tracking in our experiment.
-But in [1], the authors showed that this segmentation method works for many microscopy video types including fluorescence video, bright field video, fast moving beads video and cell video and associated analysis routines including segmentation.
+But in [1], we showed that this segmentation method works for many microscopy video types including fluorescence video, bright field video, fast moving beads video and cell video and associated analysis routines including segmentation.

 In the experiment on synthetic data, since we know the true position of the beads, we could compare it with the tracked bead locations from different videos.
 By doing this we realize that adding noise will make the MSD higher.
 Fig. 11 shows an example: in this plot of MSD value curves vs. different τ values, the compressed video MSD curves (yellow) is closer to the MSD curve for the true bead location (black).
 By considering this, the compression is actually given the denoising on the original data, to make it more close to the underlying truth.
 In certain cases, it may be preferred.